Finding the Cheapest Car Insurance Companies

 Leverage Usage-Based and Low-Mileage Programs

 If you drive fewer than 10,000 miles annually or work remotely, usage-based insurance (UBI) programs can deliver substantial savings.
-Telematics apps monitor your driving habits — including speed, braking, and mileage — and can reduce premiums by 10% to 40% for safe drivers.
-USAA and Liberty Mutual offer up to 30% off, while GEICO and Allstate advertise up to 40% through their telematics programs.
+Telematics apps monitor your driving habits — including speed, braking, and mileage — and can reduce premiums by 10% to 30% for safe drivers.
+USAA SafePilot and Liberty Mutual's RightTrack offer up to 30% off for good driving behavior.
+Nationwide leads J.D.
+Power's UBI satisfaction rankings and offers SmartRide and SmartMiles programs worth considering.
 Pay-per-mile programs work particularly well for occasional drivers who primarily use public transportation or work from home.

 Right-Size Your Coverage

 For older vehicles that are fully paid off, consider whether you still need collision and comprehensive coverage.
-If your car's value has depreciated to $3,000 or less, the cost of maintaining full coverage car insurance may exceed the potential payout.
+If your car's value has depreciated to $5,000–$7,500 or less, the cost of maintaining full coverage car insurance may exceed the potential payout.
 However, never compromise on liability coverage, which protects your assets if you're found responsible for an accident.
+Learn more about the right coverage balance in our guide on what to look for when shopping for car insurance.

 Stack Multiple Discounts

 The most successful penny pinchers don't rely on a single discount — they stack several together.
-Farmers and GEICO each offer up to 23 different discounts, while State Farm's passive restraint discount alone can reach 40%.
+Farmers and GEICO each offer up to 23 different discounts, while State Farm's passive restraint discount alone can be significant.
 Common discount opportunities include:

 - Multi-car discount: 7–25% off